Sunil-Lore/getcss-lite/README.md

 # getcss-lite
-Lightweight and compact version of getcss.
+Lightweight and compact version of getcss framework.